Indranil-R/Learning-Management-System/README.md

 ## Feedback

 Hope you like it.
-If you have any feedback, please reach out to me at indranilroy2003@gmail.com
+If you have any feedback, please reach out to me